matplotlib/matplotlib/doc/users/project/mission.rst

 <History>` Matplotlib should:

 * Support all users of the Scientific Python Ecosystem;
-* Produce high-quality raster and vector formats output;
+* Produce high-quality raster and vector format outputs;
-* Be embeddedable in graphical user interfaces for application development, standalone, and on the web.
+* Be usable as a stand-alone graphical user interface, and to be embeddable in applications, both native and on the web.
 * Be understandable and extendable by people familiar with data processing techniques and with the Python programming language;
 * Make common plots easy;